front-commerce/examples/quanta/README.md

 ## Test

-You can simulate an HTTP request from Quanta attackers with the following `curl` command:
+You can simulate an HTTP request from Quanta browsers with the following `curl` command:
 ```
 curl -I http://localhost:4000/ -H "x-quanta: 2801 1680261120 magento"
 ```